Biodiversity and ecology in the Australian bush

 The quality of EVFs has improved greatly in recent years and now approaches that of optical viewfinders.
 In addition, they offer some features not available in an optical viewfinder, such as focus peaking.

 We almost always use the EVF rather than the LCD screen on the camera back when shooting.
 The apparent image seen through the viewfinder is larger, brighter (particularly in bright ambient light) and clearer than that seen on the LCD screen.
-This makes composition and focussing much more accurate.
+This makes composition and focusing much more accurate.

 Why a four-thirds sensor?